pricardo03/azure-docs.es-es/articles/data-explorer/anomaly-detection.md

 | make-series num=avg(num) on TimeStamp from min_t to max_t+horizon step dt by sid
 | where sid == 'TS1'   //  select a single time series for a cleaner visualization
 | extend forecast = series_decompose_forecast(num, toint(horizon/dt))
-| render timechart with(title='Web app. traffic of a month, forecasting the next week by Time Series Decmposition')
+| render timechart with(title='Web app. traffic of a month, forecasting the next week by Time Series Decomposition')
 ```

 ![Previsión de series temporales](media/anomaly-detection/series-forecasting.png)